 One of the questions we most frequently get asked by people at the start of their company formation process, is ‘what sort of company should I choose?’
 There are six types of company available in the UK, and it’s worth thinking carefully about the type of company you plan to run, your expected level of risk and how much turnover you’ll be generating.

 If your business plan is low-risk and low-cost, you might want to register as a sole trader.
 Sole tradership is one of the quickest, easiest and cheapest ways to start a business.
 If you’re a sole trader, you own all the assets of a business and all the profits that it generates.
 You’ll have complete control over how your business is run and you won’t have to make your data public.
 However, you won’t be seen as a separate entity from your business, by the law.
 This means that if your business gets into debt, your personal assets may be at stake.
 This could mean your house, television, car, or any other personal assets being seized.
-This is why many people opt for a limited liability company instead.
+This is why many people opt for the advantages provided by a limited liability company instead.

 When you set up a private limited company, your business is registered as a separate legal entity, meaning your personal assets are protected.
 Furthermore, if you choose an LLC structure, you can share the responsibility of running your company and involve other people in your decision-making process.
 You’ll also be exempt from some of the higher tax rates that apply to sole traders.